Setting the dive bar low

 Standing on the ocean floor for the first time, 50 feet of water above you, feels very surreal.
 For the first few minutes, all your brain is really dealing with is the thought that you’re breathing normally down where the fish are, and that this really isn’t a very natural state of affairs.

-The instructors take over, taking us through our learned paces and making sure we’re buoyant, then leading us out along the reef, gesticulating all the time.
+The instructors take over, leading us through our paces and making sure we’re buoyant, then leading us out along the reef, gesticulating all the time.
 Two fingers to the mask then a point – look at that.
 Thumb down – let’s go deeper.
-Um, not sure what that one is…hopefully they’ve just spotted some kind of weird fish and nothing too life threatening…
+Um, not sure what that one they're doing now is…hopefully they’ve just spotted some kind of weird fish and nothing too life threatening…

 Actually, I’d imagined being underwater would be very tense, but such are the rigours of the safety procedures and the confidence and attention of the instructors that you soon feel at home.
 If your home had a sand and coral themed interior and no oxygen, obviously.